-The herb is contraindicated for children and pregnant and lactating women.
-Any use of it for more than two weeks is discouraged if the herb is used on its own, in combination with other medicinal plants or herbs it may possibly be used for longer periods.
+Precaution: The herb is contraindicated for children, pregnant and lactating women.
+If the herb is used on its own, do not use it for more than two weeks , in combination with other medicinal plants or herbs it may possibly be used for longer periods.

 Disclaimer: Information on this website is based on research from the internet, books, articles and studies and/or companies selling herbs online.
 Statements in this website have not necessarily been evaluated and should not be considered as medical advice.
 These products are not intended to diagnose, treat, cure or prevent any illness or disease. for diagnosis or treatment consult your physician.Use herbs in moderation and watch for allergic reactions.If you are taking any other medication, are pregnant, breast feeding or suffering from a medical condition and/or are at all concerned about any of the advice or ingredients consult your doctor before taking the herbs.Remember that diet, exercise and relaxation are equally important to your health..

 Chelidonium majus, or greater celandine, has a long history of use in many European countries and it also dates back to Ancient Greece, where the physician and botanist Dioscorides first described its detox potential.
 From Pliny the Elder (a famous Roman naturalist) to modern herbalists such as Maurice Mességué, traditional remedies with greater celandine have a rich history.

 Its use also extends to traditional Chinese medicine, and it’s become an important part of western phytotherapy.
 Extracts of greater celandine have exhibited a broad spectrum of toxicity to harmful organisms as well as liver protecting activity.
 This has led to the inclusion of greater celandine in liver and gallbladder cleansing and support protocols.